IDS-UK/genderhub/wp-content/plugins/custom-sidebars/readme.txt

 = Everything is working properly on Admin area, but the custom sidebars are not displayed on the site.
 Why? =

- You are probably using a theme that doesn’t load dynamic sidebars properly or doesn’t use the wp_head() function in its header.
+ You are probably using a theme that doesn't load dynamic sidebars properly or doesn't use the wp_head() function in its header.
 The plugin replaces the sidebars inside that function, and many other plugins hook there, so it is [more than recommended to use it](http://josephscott.org/archives/2009/04/wordpress-theme-authors-dont-forget-the-wp_head-function/).

 = It appears that only an Admin can choose to add a sidebar.
 How can Editors (or any other role) edit customs sidebars? =

 Any user that can switch themes, can create sidebars.
 Switch_themes is the capability needed to manage widgets, so if you can’t edit widgets you can’t create custom sidebars.
 There are some plugins to give capabilities to the roles, so you can make your author be able to create the sidebars.
 Try [User role editor](http://wordpress.org/extend/plugins/user-role-editor/)

-= Does it have custom taxonomies support? =

-This plugin supports showing your posts on all different categories or tags, it's awesome, for more visibility controls try <a href="http://premium.wpmudev.org/project/custom-sidebars-pro/">Custom Sidebars Pro</a>

 = Can I use the plugin in commercial projects? =